marianserna/blog/notes.md

 `config.action_mailer.default_url_options = { host: 'localhost', port: 3000 }`

 Run `rails g devise:views` --> this is erb
-Run `rails generate devise MODEL` (MODEL IN THIS CASE WOULD BE USER)
+Run `rails generate devise Model` (MODEL IN THIS CASE WOULD BE USER)

 Devise creates a model, migration, views, and tests for you.